aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/queries-and-connections/retrieving-sql-connection-data/_index.md

     {
         connection = connections.Get(i);

-        // Check if the Connection is DBConnection, then retrieve its various properties if (connection.GetClassType() == ExternalConnectionClassType::Database)
+        // Check if the connection is a DBConnection, then retrieve its various properties if (connection.GetClassType() == ExternalConnectionClassType::Database)
         {
             DBConnection dbConn = static_cast<DBConnection&>(connection);